GEDmatch: History

 GEDmatch was founded in 2010 by Curtis Rogers, a retired businessman, and John Olson, a transportation engineer, in Lake Worth, Florida, with its main purpose being to help "amateur and professional researchers and genealogists", including adoptees searching for birth parents.

-GEDmatch users may upload their autosomal DNA test data from commercial DNA companies to identify potential relatives who had also uploaded their DNA data.
+Users can upload their autosomal DNA test data from commercial DNA companies to identify potential relatives who had also uploaded their DNA data.
 Names of participants may be hidden by the use of aliases, but each account must have an email address attached to it.
 Users may share the ancestry of each DNA participant by uploading a GEDCOM file containing that person's ancestry, or by linking to the assigned DNA kit number from that person's profile at WikiTree, a free, shared global family tree.
 Tools available on the GEDmatch site include the ability to sort results by the closest matches to a user's autosomal DNA, determining whether one's matches also match to each other, using a genetic-distance calculator, estimating the number of generations to the most recent common ancestor, determining whether one's parents are related, and using various ethnicity calculators.
-These tools do not disclose raw genetic data to other users.
+These tools are not supposed to disclose raw genetic data to other users though it has happened on multiple occasions (see below).

 Tier 1 premium membership includes triangulation, matching segment search and a custom comparison system.
 By May 2018, the GEDmatch database had 929,000 genetic profiles, with 7,300 users who paid $10 a month for Tier 1 premium membership, which was used to pay for the $200,000/year server costs.
 In 2018, the website was still being run by Rogers and Olsen with five volunteers; it had no full-time staff.
 Rogers said in 2018 that the site had already helped 10,000 adoptees find their biological parents.

-Access for law enforcement to the user data was given without informed consent; negative user reactions led to the implementation of an opt-in system for law-enforcement matching.
-For new uploads, "opt in" is the default selection actively recommended for users, and what is being opted into is not explicitly stated.